csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 it requires a lengthy discussion of parallel computer architectures.
 Parallel search became a popular topic in the 1990s in both AI and theoretical computer science (Mahanti and Daniels, 1993; Grama and Kumar, 1995; Crauser _et al._, 1998) and is making a comeback in the era of new multicore and cluster architectures (Ralphs _et al._, 2004; Korf and Schultze, 2005).
 Also of increasing importance are search algorithms for very large graphs that require disk storage (Korf, 2008).

-EXERCISES
+**EXERCISES**

 **3.1** Explain why problem formulation must follow goal formulation.

 **3.2** Your goal is to navigate a robot out of a maze.
-The robot starts in the center of the maze
+The robot starts in the center of the maze facing north.

-Exercises 113

-facing north.
 You can turn the robot to face north, east, south, or west.
 You can direct the robot to move forward a certain distance, although it will stop before hitting a wall.

 **a**.
 Formulate this problem.
 How large is the state space?